 Researching a Soldier who Served in the 42nd Cavalry Regiment

 Researching soldiers who served with the 42nd Cavalry Regiment is a difficult task due to the paucity of records concerning this short-lived regiment.
 I would start off with my guides to researching the Indian Army during the First World War which contain articles on Indian Army ranks, medals etc. There’s only one war diary for the Regiment which is poor and only a single confidential report.
 Click on the blue links to be taken to the relevant page.
-I offer a research service if you are looking to research a British or Indian officer who served in the 42nd Cavalry Regiment:

 British officers: Start by checking for a service record at the British Library and National Archives.
 Many officers who served with the 42nd Cavalry Regiment were part of the Indian Army Reserve of Officers so you need to check to see if there’s an application to join the Indian Army Reserve of Officers.
 There’s a single confidential report for the Regiment for 1918-19 which contains short reports on British officers serving with the regiment.
 The Indian Army List and London Gazette will also contain information regarding an officer.